DrKJeff16/edit.tosdr.org/app/assets/stylesheets/README.md

-## Setup
+# Setup

-Ensure you have the following gems in your Rails `Gemfile`
+Ensure you have the following gems in your Rails `Gemfile`:

 ```ruby
 # Gemfile